What is the average salary in Kansas?

-Learn about the average salaries and highest paying counties in Kansas
+This article explores the average salaries and highest paying counties in Kansas.

 City living is often more expensive than living in more rural areas, but it’s also where the money is.
 Kansas’ own cities can vary massively in average salary; cities like Lenexa commands well into six figures, while Salina’s average sits around $50,000.

 Average earnings by city — or any other geographical metric — is just one way of calculating wealth and certainly shouldn’t be the only way you look at your own earning potential in a given place.
 It doesn’t take into account the type of jobs that people do to earn above or below this average bracket and omits any consideration for the number of people living in a household.
 However, it’s certainly one way of establishing which place offers good earning opportunities.

 The US Census Bureau’s latest American Community Survey has calculated the average earnings for the 10 largest cities in Kansas, which you can find ranked below.